The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Earned Income Tax Credit (EITC)

 The Earned Income Tax Credit was designed to give workers with low to moderate incomes (particularly those with children) a financial boost.
-For tax year 2023, the credit is worth up $7,430.
-However, the maximum you can receive is $600 if you don’t have any children.
+For tax year 2024, the credit is worth up $7,830.
+However, the maximum you can receive is $632 if you don’t have any children.
 Four out of five eligible taxpayers claim the EITC.
 Don’t be the one who misses out.
 File your taxes with ezTaxReturn and we’ll guide you step-by-step to the tax credits and deductions you deserve.
 Get the biggest possible refund, guaranteed.
+Even if you do not owe any taxes, the EITC can result in a refund, making it essential to file your return even if you don’t have to pay taxes.

 Saver’s Credit